 How will Uber make money in the future?

-For the future Uber is betting on a few potential revenue streams:
+For the future, Uber is betting on a few potential revenue streams:

-- and autonomous vehicles
+- And autonomous vehicles.

-Interviewed on the deal Rachel Holt, Uber’s head of new modalities specified “Our investment and partnership in Lime is another step towards our vision of becoming a one-stop shop for all your transportation needs.“
+Interviewed on the deal Rachel Holt, Uber’s head of new modalities, specified, “Our investment and partnership in Lime is another step towards our vision of becoming a one-stop-shop for all your transportation needs.“

-As part of a plan to cover all the possible transportation needs of people in the future, Uber acquired the dockless bike startup Jump in April 2018, which aligns with the vision of becoming the top urban mobility platform in the globe.
-As specified on Uber’s blog:
+As part of a plan to cover all the possible transportation needs of people in the future, Uber acquired the dockless bike startup Jump in April 2018, which aligns with the vision of becoming the top urban mobility platform globally.

 we’re committed to bringing together multiple modes of transportation within the Uber app—so that you can choose the fastest or most affordable way to get where you’re going, whether that’s in an Uber, on a bike, on the subway, or more.